mrdk/mind/doc/words.rst

 .. word:: align

-      Increment (if necessary) the content of `dp` so that it points to a valid address for a cell.
+      Increment (if necessary) the content of :word:`dp` so that it points to a valid address for a cell.

 .. word:: allot		( n -- )